10 Reasons an SBA loan may be declined

 The Small Business Administration (or SBA) has been the provider of many loans for small businesses for many years.
 If you plan to apply for a loan, here are 10 more reasons for your SBA loan may be declined.
-Just to be a little clearer, technically the SBA do not process and approve the loans as banks and other loan originators do this.
-They in turn receive a guarantee from the to underwrite a portion of the loan thereby helping to mitigate some of the risk of the banks and loan originators.
+Just to be a little clearer, technically the SBA does not process and approve the loans as banks and other loan originators do this.
+They, in turn, receive a guarantee from the to underwrite a portion of the loan thereby helping to mitigate some of the risks of the banks and loan originators.
 Any small business owner is allowed to apply but not all applications are approved.
-There are many reasons loans are not approved and here’s 10 more reasons why this can happen.
+There are many reasons loans are not approved and here are 10 more reasons why this can happen.

 - When applying for a loan, always remember that the underwriter wants to see as much data as possible.
 This data needs to be up to date.
 Photographs are a positive way to present the business in the best possible light.